kube-rs/website/docs/controllers/object.md

 ### Derived Resource

-A similar way of doing this is to have your own struct, but inherit the typing (api parameters) for a known openapi type.
-This allows customising the type / impls for memory reasons / particular constraints, and also is also a way of doing partial typing.
+A similar way of doing this is to have your own struct, but inherit the typing (api parameters) from a known openapi type.
+This allows customising the type / impls for memory reasons / particular constraints, and is also a way of doing partial typing.

 ```rust
 use k8s_openapi::api::core::v1::ConfigMap;